miguelraz/PathToPerformance/gsoc.md

 - [ ] Refactor ODEqs and SDEqs into DiffEqDiffTools
 - [ ] Unit tests for PRs into DiffEqDiffTools
+- [ ] Review JuliaDiffEq/DifferentialEquations.jl#159
+- [ ] Refactor JuliaDiffEq/OrdinaryDiffEq.jl@8318c0f
+* The abstraction of the Shampine Matlab ODE Suite paper is the key goal for project.
+[Many things spring off from this.](http://people.eecs.berkeley.edu/~wkahan/Math128/ODEsuite.pdf)

 - [ ] Read tests and get on implementing ODEs as test cases